Beneficial Ownership Act 2017

 What is beneficial ownership?

-Most people looking at a shareholder list on a company file will assume that the person named as shareholder actually owns the shares recorded against their name and that they will be the person receiving any dividend or share of the profits.
+Most people looking at a shareholder list on a company file will assume that the shareholder as the legal owner of the shares actually owns the shares recorded against their name and that they will be the person receiving any dividend or share of the profits.
 This is not always the case; sometimes the actual or beneficial owner will appoint a nominee to hold the shares in their name.
 This is entirely legal and may be simply a personal preference for not wanting others to be aware of the owner’s investment decisions.

 Requirement to have a nominated officer